drslump/pyshould/README.md

 ## Installation and basic usage

+If you don't want to mess with the code the easier way to install is with `pip`:

+    pip install pyshould

 The installation procedure is based on _setuptools_ so it's pretty simple to get going.
 In order to install from a checkout of the repository you can just issue the